elolson93/CSE-5462-Project-1/README.md

 machine.
 Finally the remote daemon will send the packets to the remote server process.

+###Checkpoint 1 Updates:

+The checksum of packetes sent/received on the tcpd daemon on calculated.
+If they do not match the tcpd server prints an error.

+The timer and driver processes work as required.

 -----------------------------------------------------------------------------

 ##2.
 INSTALLATION

+###File transfer

 Ensure that 'ftpc.c', 'ftps.c', 'tcpd.c' and 'Makefile' are located in your desired installation directory.